 If more proof were needed that buyers are willing to pay a premium for a high-end small hatchback, consider the popularity of the A1; so far, it has been a sell-out hit among buyers.
 It’s clear that people are willing to pay for the many optional extras that Audi considers essential to the premium buying experience, too.

 To be a true premium car, though, the A1 must do more than just look the part and wear the price.
 It needs to feel like one and, more importantly for us, drive like the car we’re led to believe it is.
 That’s crucial, given how closely related it is to other VW Group products.

-In spite of the premium tag attached to the A1, the range starts at a surprisingly affordable (to use a VW tag line) price for the 1.2 TFSI SE model.
+In spite of the premium tag attached to the A1, the range starts at a surprisingly affordable (to use a VW tag line) price for the 1.0 TFSI SE model.
 It’s also surprisingly well equipped.
-Four engines are available at present.
+Five engines are available at present.

-In addition to the 1.2, you can have a 1.4 TFSI, a 1.6 TDI or a 2.0 TDI; the diesels can also be had as a 99g/km eco special.
+In addition to the 1.0, you can have a 1.4 TFSI in two power outputs, or a 1.6 TDI; the diesel can also be had as a 99g/km eco special.
 The introduction of the five-door Sportback model has added an extra dose of practicality to the A1, for a £500 premium.